 Conclusion

-Some aspects nevertheless require further investigation:
+Some aspects, however, require further investigation:

-- Changes in bone microarchitecture during treatment.
+- See how bone microarchitecture changes during treatment.

 - The impact on reducing fractures.

-About the Laboratoires üma
+About Laboratoires üma

-Their flagship product, Harmonie Daily, is available for €40.00.
-It combines essential micronutrients such as calcium and zinc with extracts of seaweed, hops, alfalfa, and red clover.
+Their flagship product, Harmonie Daily, is available for 40,00 €.
+It combines essential micronutrients like calcium and zinc with extracts of algae, hops, alfalfa, and red clover.
 This formula is designed to help maintain strong bones during menopause.
-Studies conducted in 2021–2022 on over 1,000 women revealed impressive results:
+Studies conducted in 2021–2022 on over 1,000 women have shown impressive results:

 - 86 % reported a reduction in anxiety,